auth0/docs/articles/extensions/delegated-admin/index.md

 ## Create a Client

-The first step is to create the Client that the extension exposes to those who should have adminsitrative priviledges to the Users page.
+The first step is to create the Client that the extension exposes to those who should have administrative privileges to the Users page.

 After you've logged into the [Management Dashboard](${manage_url}), navigate to [Clients](${manage_url}/#/clients) and click on **+Create Client**.
 Provide a name for your Client (such as `Users Dashboard`) and set the Client type to `Single Page Web Applications`.
 Click **Create** to proceed.